 Denver only revealed a wry smile: “Shoot!
 With the amount of money they are paying me, you’re on your own.”

 The other security guard was the complete opposite of Denver.
 He was in his mid 30’s and as big as a Colorado boulder.
 He was also as friendly as one.
 He never said a word.
-Mostly, he spent his time in the darken hallways or empty parking lots, his immense figure like a desperado in a spaghetti western against an endless landscape.
+Mostly, he spent his time in the darken hallways or empty parking lots, his immense figure like a lonely desperado set against an endless landscape.

 As time went by it became a constant source of conversation to see if anybody had ever talked to him.
 Some said hello, but he never responded.